Chart Color Schemes

 Oxley has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of the Oxley (ACT) statistical area (Lv2) is around 1,667.
-This reflects a decrease of 36 people from the 2021 Census figure of 1,703.
-The change was inferred from AreaSearch's estimate of the resident population at 1,665 following examination of the ABS' latest ERP data release in June 2024 and validation of one new address since the Census date.
+The suburb of Oxley's population is estimated at approximately 1,667 as of February 2026.
+This reflects a decrease of 36 people since the 2021 Census, which recorded a population of 1,703.
+The change is inferred from AreaSearch's estimate of 1,665 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional validated new address since the Census date.
 This results in a population density ratio of 1,529 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-While Oxley experienced a 2.1% decline since the Census, the SA3 area achieved 0.2% growth, indicating divergent population trends.
+While Oxley experienced a 2.1% decline since the census, the SA3 area achieved 0.1% growth, indicating divergent population trends.
 Natural growth contributed approximately 66.0% of overall population gains during recent periods.

-Adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, future trends indicate an expected decline in overall population by 52 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to increase by 64 people over this period.
+Population projections for the suburb are based on ABS/Geoscience Australia figures released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as a base, are adopted.
+Over this period, projections indicate an overall population decline of 52 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 64 people.

 Frequently Asked Questions - Population